top of page

 Major research directions

-Immunity to mRNA vaccines
+Mechanisms of immunity to mRNA vaccines

 The COVID-19 pandemic has seen a surge of scientific interest in mRNA vaccines, with a focus on the antibody response.
-In comparison, less is known about the T cell responses generated by these vaccines, e.g. where T cells traffic, tissue-resident memory responses, and what kinds of protection they can mediate.
+In comparison, less is known about the nature of the T cell responses generated by these vaccines, e.g. where T cells traffic, tissue-resident memory responses, and what kinds of protection they can mediate.
 We also have a limited understanding of the innate immune pathways activated by mRNA vaccines (particularly the lipid nanoparticle component) and how they influence both protective immunity and adverse vaccine side effects.
 We seek to understand the types of cellular and innate immune responses generated by mRNA vaccines and how these can be modulated and improved for next-generation mRNA vaccines.
 For our early work in this area, see Laczko, Hogan, et al. Immunity (2020), PMID 32783919.

 Antibody/T cell collaboration